-The multi-media card SD slot on your control head can be used with SD cards (optional-purchase required) to add detailed charts to your Fishfinder or export navigation data from your Fishfinder (see Introduction to Navigation).
+The SD memory card slots on your control head can be used with SD memory cards (optional-purchase required) to add detailed charts to your Fishing System, update software, or export navigation data from your Fishing System.

-NOTE: The SD Cards require a separate purchase.
+NOTE: The SD Memory Cards require a separate purchase.
 For more information, visit our Web site at humminbird.com or contact our Customer Resource Center at 1-800-633-1468.